 Attendance and punctuality will be monitored throughout the year.
-The school's attendance target is 97 percent.
+The school's attendance target is 97% - full details of the school's absence levels can be found on the school website.

 This policy will be reviewed every three years by the governing board.
-The next scheduled review date for this policy is Autumn 2025
+The next scheduled review date for this policy is Autumn 2027.